 What is a referral program?

-A referral program offers existing customers an incentive each time they successfully refer someone they know to your company.
-The incentives vary from program to program – common incentives include one-time discounts, store credits, a gift card, or a service upgrade.
+A referral program offers existing customers a reward each time they successfully refer someone they know to your company.
+These rewards vary by company, and may include discounts, store credits, gift cards, free products, or service upgrades.

-The key participant of a referral program is the customer (or advocate).
-The advocate shares a unique referral link with family and friends, which traces every referral back to them.
+In a referral marketing program, the customer (or advocate) shares a unique referral link with family and friends, which traces every referral back to that customer.
 When a referred friend makes their first purchase, the advocate earns the incentive as a thank you for bringing in the new business.

 What is an affiliate program?

-An affiliate program, on the other hand, compensates content creators (bloggers, influencers, brand ambassadors, and other partners) for any new customers they bring in.
+An affiliate program compensates content creators (bloggers, influencers, brand ambassadors, and other partners) for any new customers they bring in.
 Affiliates place trackable affiliate links within their content.
 If one of their readers or followers clicks the affiliate link and makes a purchase, the responsible affiliate earns a reward.

 Affiliate program rewards are called commissions, and are almost always cash-based.
 Affiliates could receive a flat fee commission payout for each sale, a percentage of the first sale, or a recurring percentage (if the product is a monthly subscription).